francesco-quaratino/senior-data-engineer-assignment/Architecture.md

-## A tooling approach
+## A tool approach

 Assumptions made are:
 - The team has chosen
   - [Snowflake](https://www.snowflake.com/) as the cloud data platform for analytics.
-  - Apache Airflow [Astronomer Fully Managed](https://www.astronomer.io/)) as the data pipeline orchestrator.
+  - Apache Airflow [Astronomer Fully Managed](https://www.astronomer.io/) as the data pipeline orchestrator.
   - [GitLab](https://gitlab.com/) as the version control system and CI/CD tool.
-  - to write less code as possible for extracting from the relational databases.
-  - Python 3.10 across the different stages of the data pipeline.
-  - to stream events from Kafka and S3
   - [dbt Cloud](https://www.getdbt.com/product/what-is-dbt/) as the tool for implementing transformation and build data marts for analytics.
+  - [Databricks](https://www.databricks.com/) as tool to run ETL/ELT code
+  - to use a "robotic ETL tool" like [Fivetran](https://www.fivetran.com/) when possible and convinient from a cost standpoint.
+  - to stream events from Kafka and S3.
+  - Python 3.10 as primary programming language across the different stages of the data pipeline.
+  - SQL as language for data modeling

 ### Extraction and ingestion

-- Databricks can leverage data to Snowflake by calling APIs, reading from relational and NoSQL databases, and is able to scale easily to adjust to and increasing workload.
+- Databricks can deliver data to Snowflake by calling APIs, reading from relational and NoSQL databases, while is able to easily scale to adjust to a changable workload.
-- [Fivetran](https://www.fivetran.com/) can reliabily leverage data to Snowflake reading from relational database (as per requirement) with the least developing effort and a small administrative effort, as long as the source database has the Change Data Capture or Change Tracking feature enabled.
+- Fivetran can reliabily deliver data to Snowflake reading from relational database (as per requirement) with the least developing effort and a small administrative effort, as long as the source database has the Change Data Capture or Change Tracking feature enabled.
-- Snowflake can automatically ingest data from Kafka and S3.
+- Snowflake can automatically ingest data from Kafka and S3 via [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html).

 ```mermaid